wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-post-quantum-tls.md

 Post-quantum TLS is **disabled** by default on WSO2 Identity Server.

 !!! note
     Characteristics of post-quantum TLS in WSO2 Identity server are as follows:

     - Post-quantum TLS only works with TLS 1.3.
-    - Currently, post-quantum secure TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.
+    - Currently, post-quantum TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.

 ## Build native libraries

 For post-quantum TLS to work, a few native libraries are required.
-These libraries are not packed with the Identity Server distribution by default as native libraries are system architecture-dependent.
-Hence, these libraries must be built and installed into your Identity Server distribution.
+These libraries are not packed with the WSO2 Identity Server distribution by default as native libraries are system architecture-dependent.
+Hence, these libraries must be built and installed into your WSO2 Identity Server distribution.

 The native libraries can be built using one of two methods given below.